 Click on Edit Envelope to modify settings for the container envelope.

 You will be able to modify various elements of the envelope.
-You may create new sender inputs for some elements by clicking on the inputs icon where it is made available.
+You may create new sender inputs for some elements by clicking on the blue inputs icon where it is made available.

 After creating a new input closing the dialog, you will now be able to pick your newly created input: